Supporting Promising Young Scientists in the Field of Nuclear Energy.

 - Visits to research laboratory for collaboration in nuclear science and technology

-Each applicant must lodge a completed Application Form, including the required attachments, and address the criteria set out in Section 2 in the ‘Terms and Conditions’ by the close-of-entries date.
+Each applicant must lodge a completed Application Form, including the required attachments, and address the criteria set out in Section 2 in the ‘Terms and Conditions’ by the 29th March 2023.